Its-a-bit-random/Toasty/docs/Guide/Dependencies.md

 # Dependencies

-**The Toasty dependency system is completly optional but is recommended** since it ensures your singletons are loaded and started in the correct order.
+**The Toasty dependency system is completely optional but is recommended** since it ensures your singletons are loaded and started in the correct order.

 To tell Toasty your singleton has a dependency on another singleton simply pass it into a dependencies table of your singleton.
-Exmaple:
+Example:

 ```lua
 local MyOtherService = require(path.to.OtherService)